backtash-mohammadi/assessment2/README.md

 ## Features

-- Add, edit, and delete recipes
+- Add, edit, and delete recipes (for delete you need confirmation)
 - Add a photo (image is saved locally)
 - Assign recipes to categories
 - Search recipes by keyword (title, ingredient, instruction)